lucasvtiradentes/gcal-sync/.github/README.md

 ## :trumpet: Overview

-a solution to add sync between github, ticktick and google calendar all together.
+a simple solution to add one way sync from ticktick to google calendar with some customizations.

 ## :dart: Features<a href="#TOC"><img align="right" src="./images/up_arrow.png" width="22"></a>